 TikTok is a short-form mobile video platform that provides content creators a chance to reach a large community.
 And, with TikTok Ads Manager, brands can tap into TikTok’s global audience.
 In this guide to TikTok advertising, we share everything you need to know to target the right audience, create ads, and track your campaign performance.

-The Ultimate Guide to TikTok Advertising 2020:
+The Ultimate Guide to TikTok Advertising in 2023:

 Why TikTok Advertising?